 Arizona Memories from the ’70s

-Arizona in the 1970s was a time of unexpected change, unprecedented extremes and unbelievable highs and lows.
+In the 1970s, Arizona experienced unexpected change, unprecedented extremes and unbelievable highs and lows.